brunobord/cmdbot/docs/overview.rst

 https://github.com/brunobord/cmdbot

-You can install the program using
+You can install the program using:

 .. code-block:: sh